What Can and Cannot Be Shipped When Moving from India to the USA

 How SDC Reviews and Prepares Your Inventory

 Every successful international shipment starts with a clear, detailed, and well-organized inventory.
-That’s not just a packing list—it’s your key to a smooth customs clearance process.
+That’s not just a packing list; it’s your key to a smooth customs clearance process.

 At SDC International Shipping, we treat inventory creation as a collaborative process.
-If you’re using our professional packing services, our team builds your inventory as we go—labeling, categorizing, and valuing each item.
+If you’re using our professional packing services, our team builds your inventory as we go, labeling, categorizing, and valuing each item.
 Each box is matched to a line on the list, so U.S. customs can easily verify what’s in your shipment without unnecessary delays or inspections.

-🧳 Ready to Move Smart?
+Ready to Move?
 Let’s Ship with Confidence.

 Knowing what you can and can’t ship is one of the smartest moves you can make before your container ever leaves India.
-With the right information and the right team, your household goods will arrive in the U.S. without delays, fines, or surprises.
+With the right information and the right team, your household goods will arrive in the US without delays, fines, or surprises.

-📞 Call us at 877-339-0267 to speak with a relocation expert
+Call us at 877-339-0267 to speak with a relocation expert about your household goods move from India to the USA.